EduardoMaxwell/speak_extension/README.md

-# This extension speaks the word or text you've selected.
+# This extension speaks the text that you select.

 ## How to use it